 You can also have your vaccination at one of the NHS regional centres if you wish and you may be contacted separately by the NHS about this.
 You can choose the regional centre or your GP-led centre.

 Getting vaccinated is the best way to keep safe from COVID-19 but even after your inoculation you must abide by restrictions, handwashing and social distancing until the Government advises you otherwise.

 Coronavirus vaccines are safe and effective.
 They have been approved by the Medicines and Healthcare products Regulatory Agency (MHRA) and must go through all the clinical trials and safety checks that all other licensed medicines go through.
 The MHRA follows international standards of safety.

-So far, many thousands of people have been given a COVID-19 vaccine with very few side effects.
+Millions of people in the UK have been given a COVID-19 vaccine with very few side effects being observed.

 Detailed information from the NHS on the vaccines is available by clicking here: https://www.nhs.uk/conditions/coronavirus-covid-19/coronavirus-vaccination/coronavirus-vaccine/